 All fire doors in corridors should be kept closed (not propped open) and should not be obstructed in any way.
 This limits the spread of fire and smoke.
 No naked flames at all are allowed, in particular candles, incense sticks, oil burners, etc.

 When the fire alarm sounds, please remain calm and do not panic, but stop what you are doing and evacuate the building immediately using the nearest available exit.
-Although the alarm may be silenced initially (usually after around 10-15 seconds), you should still proceed to evacuate the building.
 Failure to evacuate or comply with staff instructions during a fire alarm is considered a Disciplinary matter.

 To evacuate the building, make your way quickly and in an orderly fashion to the nearest available exit (DO NOT use the lift) and go directly to the Assembly Point.
 Do not stop to collect your bags, laptops etc. Do not attempt to re-enter the building at any time until the ISH Fire Manager or the London Fire Brigade confirm that all is clear and that it is safe to re-enter the Building.

 Assembly Point locations for Great Portland Street: